-Dedicated to Lord Vishnu, Padmanabha Swamy Temple gets the first position in our famous places in Thiruvananthapuram list.
+Dedicated to Lord Vishnu, Padmanabha Swamy Temple gets the first position in our famous places in the Thiruvananthapuram list.
 It is a combination of the Dravidian and Kerala (read this Kerala travel blog) style of architecture situated inside the East Fort.

-The presiding deity in this temple is of Lord Vishnu reclining on Anantha the Serpent.
+The presiding deity in this temple is Lord Vishnu reclining on Anantha the Serpent.
 The temple is a place for art lovers and is also famous for its stone carvings and mural paintings.

 This wonderful palace is located at Thuckalai; at a distance of 20 kilometres from Nagercoil and 50 kilometres from Thiruvananthapuram city.

-Located at the foothills of the Veli Hills of the Western Ghats, this is a well preserved wooden palace which offers a glorious testimony to the traditional Kerala school of architecture.
+Located at the foothills of the Veli Hills of the Western Ghats, this is a well-preserved wooden palace which offers a glorious testimony to the traditional Kerala school of architecture.

-The amazing murals, the black glossy granite floor, and exquisite floral carvings have withstood the test of time.
+The amazing murals, the black glossy granite floor, and the exquisite floral carvings have withstood the test of time.
 This palace is mostly made out of rose and teak wood.
 Considered one of the largest wooden palaces in India, Padmanabhapuram Palace is certainly one of the famous places in Thiruvananthapuram.

 By the way, it is owned and maintained by the Government of Kerala.

 This village is located where the Veli Lake meets the Arabian Sea.
 It is an amazing picnic spot in Thiruvananthapuram where tourists visit and enjoy boating.
 Pedal boats can be rented here to explore the attractions of the lagoon in an enjoyable manner.

 If you want to experience a quick ride over the waters, you can rent out a speedboat.
 Kids enjoy climbing over the massive sculptures which surround the landscape.